A linear linear lambda-calculus: The L-S -calculus

 The $\alpha$-equivalence relation and the free and bound variables of a proof-term are defined as usual.
 Proof-terms are defined modulo $\alpha$-equivalence.
 A proof-term is closed if it contains no free variables.
 We write $(u/x)t$ for the substitution of $u$ for $x$ in $t$ and if $FV(t) \subseteq \{x\}$, we also use the notation $t\{u\}$.

-The typing rules are those of Figure \ref{figuretypingrules}.
-These typing rules are exactly deduction rules of linear natural deduction for the multiplicative truth, the additive falsehood, the multiplicative implication, the additive conjunction, and the additive disjunction, with proof-terms, with two differences: the interstitial rules and the scalars.
+The typing rules are those of Figure~\ref{figuretypingrules}.
+These typing rules are exactly the deduction rules of intuitionistic linear natural deduction, with proof-terms, with two differences: the interstitial rules and the scalars.

-The reduction rules are those of Figure \ref{figureductionrules}.
-As usual, the reduction relation is written $\lra$, its inverse $\lla$, its reflexive-transitive closure $\lras$, the reflexive-transitive closure of its inverse $\llas$, and its reflexive-symmetric-transitive closure $\equiv$.
-The first six rules correspond to the reduction of cuts on the connectives $\top$, $\Rightarrow$, $\wedge$, and $\vee$.
-The eight others enable to commute the interstitial rules sum and prod with the introduction rules of the connectives $\top$, $\Rightarrow$, and $\wedge$, and with the elimination rule of the connective $\vee$.
+The reduction rules are those of Figure~\ref{figureductionrules}.
+As usual, the reduction can occur in any context.
+The one-step reduction relation is written $\lra$, its inverse $\lla$, its reflexive-transitive closure $\lras$, the reflexive-transitive closure of its inverse $\llas$, and its reflexive-symmetric-transitive closure $\equiv$.
+The first seven rules correspond to the reduction of cuts on the connectives $\one$, $\multimap$, $\otimes$, $\with$, and $\oplus$.
+The twelve others enable to commute the interstitial rules sum and prod with the introduction rules of the connectives $\one$, $\multimap$, $\top$, and $\with$, and with the elimination rule of the connectives $\otimes$ and $\oplus$.
 For instance, the rule

 pushes the symbol $\plus$ inside the pair.
-In a calculus without scalars we would have the zero-ary commutation rules
+The scalars are added in the rule